Rainbow table: Precomputed hash chains

 The table content does not depend on the hash value to be inverted.
 It is created once and then repeatedly used for the lookups unmodified.
 Increasing the length of the chain decreases the size of the table.
 However, it also increases the time required to perform lookups, and this is the time-memory trade-off of the rainbow table.
 In a simple case of one-item chains, the lookup is very fast, but the table is very big.
 Once chains get longer, the lookup slows, but the table size goes down.

 Simple hash chains have several flaws.
 Most serious if at any point two chains collide (produce the same value), they will merge and consequently the table will not cover as many passwords despite having paid the same computational cost to generate.
 Because previous chains are not stored in their entirety, this is impossible to detect efficiently.
 For example, if the third value in chain 3 matches the second value in chain 7, the two chains will cover almost the same sequence of values, but their final values will not be the same.
 The hash function H is unlikely to produce collisions as it is usually considered an important security feature not to do so, but the reduction function R, because of its need to correctly cover the likely plaintexts, cannot be collision resistant.

 Other difficulties result from the importance of choosing the correct function for R. Picking R to be the identity is little better than a brute force approach.
-Only when the attacker has a good idea of what the likely plaintexts will be they can choose a function R that makes sure time and space are only used for likely plaintexts, not the entire space of possible passwords.
+Only when the attacker has a good idea of likely plaintexts will they be able to choose a function R that makes sure time and space are only used for likely plaintexts, not the entire space of possible passwords.
 In effect R shepherds the results of prior hash calculations back to likely plaintexts but this benefit comes with the drawback that R likely won't produce every possible plaintext in the class the attacker wishes to check denying certainty to the attacker that no passwords came from their chosen class.
 Also it can be difficult to design the function R to match the expected distribution of plaintexts.